DBraun/Faust-Tutorial/daisy_code/README.md

 faust2daisy -pod -sdram -sr 48000 -bs 16 oscillator.dsp
 ```

-It will ask if the Daisy is in `dfu` mode.
+It will say, "Press ENTER when Daisy is in DFU mode."
 Connect the Pod to your computer via micro-USB cable.
-Put the Daisy into bootloader mode by holding the `BOOT` button down and then pressing the `RESET` button.
+Put the Daisy into DFU/bootloader mode by *holding* the `BOOT` button down and then *holding* the `RESET` button.
 Then release the `RESET` button and then release the `BOOT` button.
 This procedure is demonstrated below:

 > ![Flashing the Pod Example](https://github.com/electro-smith/DaisyWiki/raw/master/resources/Seed_Connect.gif) ([image credit](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment))

+Then press `RESET` once and then press `BOOT` once.
+You should see a light on the Pod that fades from bright to dim and back in a cycle.

 Now you can press `enter` in Terminal to confirm that the Daisy is in `dfu` mode.
 If all goes well, you should see this "error" message: